Here is a question I have seen in my inbox hundreds of times.

-If you haven’t taken one of the above exams, chances are you will have to take the MBLEx to get your Florida license since you likely do not meet the exam requirement.
+If you haven’t ever taken a licensing examination, chances are you will have to take the MBLEx to get your Florida license since you likely do not meet the exam requirement.
 Yes, even if you were grandfathered without an exam or are licensed in a state that does not require an exam.
 Trust me, you can pass the MBLEx, even if it has been years since you completed your massage training.

 If you have to take an exam, then visit here to learn more about our MBLEx prep program.